-FISHBACK, Projective and Euclidean geometry, (John Wiley & Sons).
+Fishback, Projective and Euclidean geometry, (John Wiley and Sons).

 Construction of real projective plane from affine plane, barycentric and homogeneous coordinates, duality, affine and projective transformations, double ratio.
-Conic sections, and the group of a conic KLEIN's model of hyperbolic geometry.
-Exercises on section.
+Conic sections, and the group of a conic section.
+KLEIN's model of hyperbolic geometry.
+Exercises on projective planes over Z mod p .